Kiriji War: 1878

 It was about these periods the idea of single forces alliance started to grow around many eastern kingdoms. the eastern Yoruba people began to raise a new set of leading warriors.
 They were slaves, war boys and free born who had gone to Ibadan to receive the best military training in the art of war.
-They were Ogedemgbe of Ilesa, Aduloju and Falowo of Ado; Prince Fabunmi of Okemesi, Olugbosun of Oye, Adeyale of Ila, Odu of Ogbagi and Bakare of Afa.
+They were Ogedemgbe of Ilesa, Aduloju and Falowo of Ado; Prince Fabunmi of Okemesi, Fakuade and Olugbosun of Oye, Adeyale of Ila, Odu of Ogbagi and Bakare of Afa.
 They came back to set up their private armies who were fiercely loyal and stood to gain in the successes of their leader.
 They were adored and respected.
 They all had personal score to settle with Ibadan because of the horror they and their people had gone through and still yet.
 Another act that encouraged the alliance was the opening of the Ondo road from Ilaje and Ikale countries in the 1870s.
 The road made it easier to trade and procure arms and ammunition.